CSC207-UofT/course-project-feedme/Phase 2/accessibility.md

 ## Principle 7: Size and Space for Approach and Use
 The format of the command line will have adequate space for the accessory.
 And for each instruction, we only have 1~2 sentences at most, which almost can be accommodated for any user, regardless of their accessibility.

+- The most marketable area would be various kinds of restaurants since they are the origin of all business cycles.
+  Restaurants need programs to designate orders to the delivery person, and display menus to attract customers.
+By using our program, restaurant owners can optimize their profits instead of selling offline.
+Online food delivery indicates more opportunities.
+Besides, customers will also need our program to access more types of restaurants and kinds of food.
+The delivery person can use our program as a platform for working.

+- Our program will be less likely to be used by people who do not enjoy shopping online.
+Since some old fashion people would think food bought online is unreliable and unsafe.